Creykish/MADS-Project/Notes/Topics/Asset Allocation.md

-Asset allocation is an investment strategy that divides a portfolio among different asset categories, such as stocks, bonds, and cash, to balance risk and reward.
+Asset allocation is an investment strategy that divides a portfolio among different asset categories, such as stocks, bonds, and cash, to balance risk and reward [[Risk Return Tradeoff of Assets]]